hyunguboy/IgorPro_MiscTools/README.md

 ## HKang_GetMultipleR2.ipf

 Finds the R2 from linear regressions of multiple waves (or matrix) and saves those R2 values into an output wave.

+## HKang_VaporPressClausClap.ipf

+Calculates the vapor pressure using the Clausius-Clapeyron equation.